BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

 Input/output options
 --------------------

 Define where the pipeline should find input data and save output data.
+All possible parametrisations available on `this <https://nf-co.re/atacseq/dev/parameters#inputoutput-options>`_ link.

 * ``--input`` As discussed above, this is a **required** parameter is used to provide a comma-separated file containing the information about the samples in the experiment.